jcoreNL/spring-4.3-exam-notes/README.md

 Checked exceptions are a form of tight-coupling.

 ### What is the data access exception hierarchy?
+The data access exception hierarchy uncouples database technology from the business logic by converting specific exceptions to more general DataAccessException subclasses which are consistent across all supported Data Access technologies and are unchecked.

 ### How do you configure a DataSource in Spring?
 Which bean is very useful for development/test databases?
+The `EmbeddedDatabaseBuilder` is ideal for creating an embedded development/test `DataSource`

+For xml configuration the `<jdbc:embedded-database>` element can be used.
 ### What is the Template design pattern and what is the JDBC template?
+Define the outline or skeleton of an algorithm.
+- Leave the details to specific implementations later
+- Hides away large amounts of boilerplate code

 ### What is a callback?
 What are the three JdbcTemplate callback interfaces described in the notes?
 What are they used for?
 _(You would not have to remember the interface names in the exam, but you should know what they do if you see them in a code sample)._

 ### Can you execute a plain SQL statement with the JDBC template?
+Yes, SQL queries can be passed to the multiple query methods of the JDBC template.

 ### Does the JDBC template acquire (and release) a connection for every method called or once per template?
+JDBC template acquires and releases a connection for every method called.

 ### Is the JDBC template able to participate in an existing transaction?
+Yes, JDBC automatically participates in a transaction.

 ### What is a transaction?
 What is the difference between a local and a global transaction?
+- Global Transaction is an application server managed transaction, allowing to work with different transactional resources (this might be two different database, database and message queue, etc)
+- Local Transaction is resource specific transaction (for example Oracle Transactions) and application server has nothing to do with them.

 ### Is a transaction a cross cutting concern?
 How is it implemented in Spring?
+Yes, transactions are implemented through AOP.

 ### How are you going to set up a transaction in Spring?
+- Declare a `PlatformTransactionManager` bean
+- Declare the transactional methods
+    - Using Annotations, XML, Programmatic
+    - Can mix and match

 ### What does `@Transactional` do?
+The `@Transactional` annotation marks a method (or all methods if placed on class level) to be run inside a transaction.

+- Transaction started before entering the method
+- Commit at the end of the method
+- Rollback if method throws a RuntimeException

 ### What is the PlatformTransactionManager?
+The `PlatformTransactionManager` is an abstraction layer which hides the implementation details of data access technology specific transaction handling.

 ### What is the TransactionTemplate?
 Why would you use it?

 ### What is a transaction isolation level?
 How many do we have and how are they ordered?
+Transaction isolation levels set the access concurrent transactions have to changes by each other.

+- `READ_UNCOMMITTED`: allows dirty reads, shows result of other uncommitted units-of-work.
+- `READ_COMMITTED` _(default for most databases)_: Only committed information can be accessed.
+- `REPEATABLE_READ`: Does not allow dirty reads.
+Non-repeatable reads are prevented: reading a row twice in one transaction will have same result.
+- `SERIALIZABLE`: Does not allow dirty reads and non-repeatable reads.
+Also prevents phantom reads.

 ### What is the difference between `@EnableTransactionManagement` and `<tx:annotation-driven>`?

 ### How does the JdbcTemplate support generic queries?
 How does it return objects and lists/maps of objects?

 ### What does transaction propagation mean?
+Transaction propagation is the way transactions act if another transaction has to be started during a transaction.
+The new transaction can either be embedded or the current transaction will be used for this transaction.

 ### What happens if one `@Transactional` annotated method is calling another `@Transactional` annotated method on the same object instance?
+By default the propagation type is `Propagation.REQUIRED`, which uses the current transaction for any new transactions.
+The `Propagation.REQUIRES_NEW` embeds a new transaction by suspending the current transaction and starting a new one.

 ### Where can the `@Transactional` annotation be used?
 What is a typical usage if you put it at class level?
+The annotation can be used on both method and class level.
+At class level every method will be transactional.

+A typical usage of putting the `@Transactional` on class level is on a Repository level class in a layered architecture.

 ### What does declarative transaction management mean?

 ### What is the default rollback policy?
 How can you override it?
+The default rollback policy is to rollback on runtime exceptions.
+It can be overridden by setting the `rollbackFor` and `noRollbackFor` properties of `@Transactional` with the (un)wanted exception classes to rollback for.

 ### What is the default rollback policy in a JUnit test, when you use the SpringJUnit4ClassRunner and annotate your `@Test` annotated method with `@Transactional`?
+By default the transaction is rolled back after the test is run.
+No need to clean up the database yourself after testing.
+By adding the `@Commit` annotation to a test this behavior can be overridden.

 ### Why is the term "unit of work" so important and why does JDBC AutoCommit violate this pattern?